batihankota/selenium-core-x/README.md

 ## Installation

-To get started with this project, follow these steps:
+To get started with use this project, follow these steps:

 1. **Clone the Repository:**